 We calculated h-index within the five-year interval both before and after the year of recruitment and promotion, generating up to four h-indexes for each PI.
-We used the duration of five years because it is commonly used by institutes to evaluate the most recent academic performance both for recruiting a new PI and for promotion to full professor.
-The publications and citations during the year of recruitment and promotion were considered as the performance “before” getting a job and promotion to full professor because these publications, either as published papers or manuscripts “accepted” or “in press”, would most likely contribute to the evaluation of academic performance prior to successful recruitment and promotion.
-For example, a new PI who started the position in 2010 would have an h-index measured for publications between 2006 and 2010 (i.e., “before” h-index), and another h-index measured for publications between 2011 and 2015 (i.e., “after” h-index).
-We did not consider “after” h-indexes for PIs who were recruited as a new PI or promoted to full professor less than five years so that all performances had the same duration to compare with.
+We used the duration of five years because this time span is commonly used by institutes to evaluate the most recent academic performance both for recruiting a new PI and for promotion to full professor.
+The publications and citations during the year of recruitment and promotion were considered as the performance “before” recruitment and promotion because these publications, either as published papers or manuscripts “accepted” or “in press”, would most likely contribute to the evaluation of academic performance prior to successful recruitment and promotion.
+For example, a PI who started a falculty position in 2010 would have an h-index measured for publications between 2006 and 2010 (i.e., “before” h-index for recruitment), and another h-index measured for publications between 2011 and 2015 (i.e., “after” h-index for recruitment).
+We did not include “after” h-indexes for PIs who were recruited or promoted less than five years so that all performances have comparable duration.

 Statistical analysis

 Academic performance before recruitment/promotion.
-To examine how various factors affect the academic performance before recruitment as a new PI and promotion to full professor, we fit generalized linear mixed-effects models (GLMMs) with PhD university origin (binary variable: Taiwan vs. Foreign), PhD university ranking, year of recruitment/promotion, gender, and interactions with year as fixed effects, the department nested within university as random effects, and the h-index before recruitment/promotion as the response.
+To examine how various factors affected the academic performance before recruitment as a new PI and promotion to full professor, we fit generalized linear mixed-effects models (GLMMs) with PhD university origin (binary variable: Taiwan vs. Foreign), PhD university ranking, year of recruitment/promotion, gender, and all single-factor interactions with year as fixed effects, the institute (department) nested within university as random effects, and the “before” h-index for recruitment/promotion as the response.

 Duration for recruitment/promotion.
-To examine how various factors affect the duration for recruitment and promotion, we fit GLMMs with PhD university origin, PhD university ranking, year of recruitment/promotion, gender, the h-index before recruitment/promotion, and interactions with year as fixed effects, the department nested within university as random effects, and the duration for recruitment/promotion as the response.
+To examine how various factors affect the duration for recruitment and promotion, we fit GLMMs with PhD university origin, PhD university ranking, year of recruitment/promotion, gender, the “before” h-index for recruitment/promotion, and all single-factor interactions with year as fixed effects, the institute (department) nested within university as random effects, and the duration for recruitment/promotion as the response.

 Changes in academic performance before and after recruitment/promotion.
-To compare the academic performance before and after recruitment and promotion, we fit GLMMs with PhD university origin, PhD university ranking, year of recruitment/promotion, gender, and interactions with year as fixed effects, the department nested within university as random effects, and the difference in h-index before and after recruitment/promotion (i.e., “after” h-index – “before” h-index) as the response.
+To compare the academic performance before and after recruitment and promotion, we fit GLMMs with PhD university origin, PhD university ranking, year of recruitment/promotion, gender, and all single-factor interactions with year as fixed effects, the institute (department) nested within university as random effects, and the difference between “after” and “before” h-index for recruitment/promotion (i.e., “after” h-index – “before” h-index) as the response.

 GLMMs were performed using the package “lme4” (Bates et al. 2015); post-hoc pairwise comparisons were performed using the package “emmeans” (Lenth 2021).
 Response variables (h-index and duration for recruitment/promotion) were log-transformed prior to analyses to meet the assumption of normality.
 The assumption of independence and equal variance were both assessed using the residual plots.
-Non-significant interactions (p > .05) were dropped from our final model results.
+Non-significant interactions (p > 0.05) were dropped from our final model results.
 All analyses were performed in R version 4.1.2 (R Development Core Team 2014).

-Results:
+Results

 In total, we collected data on145 tenure-track faculty members, of which 44.8% were full professors, 24.8% were associate professors, and 30.3% were assistant professors.
 The gender difference was substantial, with males (112) around four times as prevalent as females (33).
 The universities from which the PIs obtained their PhD degrees varied widely in the ranking of prestige among 73 universities from 16 countries (figure 1, figure 2).
 Nearly half of the PIs obtained their degrees from the USA (45.5%), followed by Taiwan (33.1%), and relatively few from the UK (4.8%) and other countries.